Flexi-NeurA: A Flexible Neuromorphic Accelerator with Adaptive Bit-Precision Exploration for Edge Devices: Exploration

 Finally, layer-level usage is obtained by summing the predictions of the cores that implement that layer.
 This straightforward procedure gives accurate, transparent estimates of LUT and flip-flop demand for any target configuration and supports efficient design-space exploration.

 Having defined the hardware-cost and accuracy-cost functions, we compute the total cost of each configuration as their weighted sum.
 Two user-set weights, $\mathit{C}_{H}$ and $\mathit{C}_{A}$ (summing to 1 as shown in Eq. \ref{eq:7}), control the relative influence of hardware versus accuracy.
 The accuracy term (Eq. \ref{eq:4}) is obtained by first estimating accuracy and then mapping it to an accuracy cost, while the hardware term (Eq. \ref{eq:5}) combines normalized LUT, flip-flop, and BRAM usage using weights $\mathit{C}_{LUT}$, $\mathit{C}_{FF}$, and $\mathit{C}_{Bram}$ (also summing to 1 as shown in Eq. \ref{eq:7}) to reflect user priorities.
 Adding these two terms yields a single tunable total cost (Eq. \ref{eq:6}) per configuration, enabling efficient, preference-aware design-space exploration.
-To search this space, we choose simulated annealing (Listing \ref{alg:sa}): inspired by metallurgical annealing, it mitigates entrapment in local optima, handles discrete and irregular design-spaces, and provides a clean exploration--exploitation trade-off via a temperature schedule.